TheAlanNix/Lab-Terraform/README.md

 https://learn.hashicorp.com/terraform#getting-started

-## How-to Run
+## How to Run

+1. Copy/move the **terraform.default.tfvars** file to **terraform.tfvars**
+    - `cp terraform.default.tfvars terraform.tfvars`
-1. Set up the configuration parameters in the **[terraform.tfvars](terraform.tfvars)** file.
+2. Set up the configuration parameters in the **terraform.tfvars** file.
     - Configuration variables and their default values are described [here](#configuration-parameters).
-2. Initialize Terraform by running `terraform init` from the root directory of this repository.
+3. Initialize Terraform by running the following from the root directory of this repository:
-3. Verify the Terraform configuration by running `terraform plan` to preview the changes that will be made.
-4. Once verified, simply run `terraform apply` to deploy your infrastructure.
+    - `terraform init`
+4. To review, verify, and deploy configuration changes, run the following:
+    - `terraform apply`
-5. During deployment, a config.json and inventory.cfg file will be created in the ansible directory.
-These can be used to run Ansible playbooks to provision the instances.
+5. During deployment, a **config.json** and **inventory.cfg** file will be created in the ansible directory.
+These can be used to run Ansible playbooks to provision the deployed EC2 instances.

 Once Terraform deploys the infrastructure, you can provision software/configuration using Ansible.
 The Ansible command will be similar to below: